jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 Clearly there are some issues!
 The model is unable to track the blocks once they are moved.
 # FoundationPose + Mask Temporal Consistency

+We also reduced the thresholds to output more bounding boxes.

 {{< youtube NemeM3IC1gU >}}

 # FoundationPose + Labels

 With the help of ChatGPT, I wrote a labeling pipeline to provide labels for